ksefcovic/CYBR4580/ProgressReports.md

 *

 Dylan
-* Started to take a look at the Device Registration Application that is linked to account creation for our web app.
+* I Started to take a look at the Device Registration Application that is linked to account creation for our web app.
-* Started to gain a basic understanding of the Kotlin programming language
+* I Started to gain a basic understanding of the Kotlin programming language

 Aaron
-* Fixed the GPS code and started looking into a race condition.
+* I fixed the GPS code and started looking into a race condition.

 ## Outcomes
 Kevin
-*  Improved visual guide for process flow.
+*  An improved visual guide for process flow.

 Lauren
 *